linrongbin16/fzfx.nvim/README.md

 ### Path containing whitespace & Escaping issue

-fzfx.nvim internally extends both executables (`nvim`, `fzf`) and lua scripts to full path when launching command.
+fzfx.nvim internally extends `nvim`, `fzf` and lua scripts to full path when launching command.

 But when there're whitespaces on the path, launching correct shell command becomes quite difficult, since it will seriously affected escaping characters.
 Here're two typical cases: